What you’ll learn:

 The role of integrations and connectors

-With best-of-breed at the heart of a genuine composable commerce approach, commercetools provides a wide range of integrations, from standard partner-built integrations to pre-built secure connectors hosted by commercetools ready to be leveraged for your business.
-These best-of-breed partners with seamless integration options with commercetools Composable Commerce come in two flavors:In the following sections, you’ll learn more about the presentation and application layers based on the commercetools Platform.
+With best-of-breed at the heart of a genuine composable commerce approach, commercetools provides a wide range of integrations, from standard partner-built integrations to pre-built secure connectors hosted by commercetools, ready to be leveraged for your business.
+These best-of-breed partners with seamless integration options with commercetools come in two flavors:In the following sections, you’ll learn more about the presentation and application layers based on the commercetools Platform.

 The presentation layer (frontend)